psychemedia/storytelling-notes/hudden_dudden.md

 A little more detail on the original chapbook is provided by Séamus Ó Duilearga in an *Editorial Note* to a republication of it — *The Royal Hibernian Tales* — in [Béaloideas, Iml.
 10, Uimh 1/2 (Jun. - Dec., 1940)](https://www.jstor.org/stable/20642540), pp. 148-203 (56 pages), published by *An Cumann Le Béaloideas Éireann* (the Folklore of Ireland Society). *(A freely available archive scanned version of *The Royal Hibernian Tales* is also available [here](https://www.google.co.uk/books/edition/_/-C9gu42s8zgC).)*

 > *The Royal Hibernian Tales* is the earliest known collection of Irish popular taleas or *marchën*, as well as being one of the rarest books in the field of Irish folklore.
-This little chap-book is an 18mo, and measures 14cm x 8cm; it is gatherd alternattely in tweleves and sixes, contains 108 pp., consisting of title-page (verso blank), prefatory note (verso blank) and text proper, numbered [5]—107 (verso of 107 blank).
+This little chap-book is an 18mo, and measures 14cm x 8cm; it is gathered alternately in twelves and sixes, contains 108 pp., consisting of title-page (verso blank), prefatory note (verso blank) and text proper, numbered [5]—107 (verso of 107 blank).
 The book is undated.
-I have inserted the pagination of the original in this re-issue, and have retained the eccentric puntuation.
+I have inserted the pagination of the original in this re-issue, and have retained the eccentric punctuation.
 >
 > That the book is older than 1825 appears from the *Reports of the Commissioners of the Board of Education of Ireland in 1825*, where, among the list of 300 chap-books of a secular character there enumerated, it is found under the title of _"Hibernian Tales."_